ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingSlideMovement/README.md

 ### Step 4

-Expand the `Tilia Locomotors AxisMove Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Locomotors AxisMove Unity -> Runtime -> Prefabs` directory then drag and drop the `Locomotors.AxisMove.Vertical-Slide.Horizontal-Slide` prefab into the Unity hierarchy window.
+Expand the `Tilia Locomotors AxisMove Unity` package directory in the Unity Project window and select the `Packages -> Tilia Locomotors AxisMove Unity -> Runtime -> Prefabs` directory then drag and drop the `Locomotors.AxisMove.Vertical-Slide.Horizontal-Slide` prefab into the Unity Hierarchy window.

 ![Adding Axis Move Slide To Scene](assets/images/AddingAxisMoveSlideToScene.png)